DesignRant/designrant-app/content/blog/2020-07-21-fingerprint-sensor-or-home-button/index.md

 <img src="dogo.png" alt="Someone figured out my password, now I have to rename my dog" width="600"/>

 Biometrics also provide an extra factor of authentication, as, unlike a password, nobody else has your biometrics (unless, of-course, they chop off your finger or eyes) 😬 -- this is known as *inherence*, or *something you are*.
-This is so relevant that if you follow the Payments space, biometrics will be [one of the preferred ways to confirm online payments with your bank starting in 2021](https://www.biometricupdate.com/201910/how-behavioral-biometrics-can-ensure-compliance-with-psd2-and-any-regulation-that-impacts-customer-data-protection) (known as Strong Customer Authentication).
+This is so relevant that if you follow the Payments space, biometrics will be [one of the preferred ways to confirm online payments with your bank starting in 2021](https://www.biometricupdate.com/201910/how-behavioral-biometrics-can-ensure-compliance-with-psd2-and-any-regulation-that-impacts-customer-data-protection) enforced by the European Banking Authority (EBA).
 That will make online fraud much harder.

 ### What the rant, bro?